 Tickets can also be collected from the King’s Theatre box office (297 Bath Street) between 10am and 6pm Monday to Saturday.

-The below applies to performances until the end of October 2014
+The below applies to performances until December 2014

 Access To Auditorium

 Entry to all levels of the auditorium can be accessed via the existing foyer on Hope Street.

 Please note that the lifts in the new foyers will not be in use until December, so access to all upper levels is via stairs only.
 If you have any concerns that this means that you are not able to access the seat you have booked, please contact the box office immediately on 0844 871 7602.